BeamNG/BeamNG-MATLAB-Simulink-integration/contributing.md

 Congratulations 🎉🎉 The BeamNG team thanks you ✨.

-Once your PR is merged, your contributions will be publicly visible on the [BeamNG-MATLAB-Simulink-integration Contributors page](https://github.com/BeamNG/BeamNG-MATLAB-Simulink-integration/graphs/contributors).
+Once your pull request is merged, your contributions will be publicly visible on the [Contributors](https://github.com/BeamNG/BeamNG-MATLAB-Simulink-integration/graphs/contributors) page.